Looking for the best things to do in Ipoh Malaysia? Look no further.

-It is possible to pick up free maps at the Ipoh Information Centre and follow self-guided routes around the most important scenes in the city – from the most famous street art, to impressive British colonial architecture.
+It is possible to pick up free maps at the Ipoh Information Centre and follow self-guided routes around the most important scenes in the city.
+They allow you to see everything from the most famous street art to impressive British colonial architecture.

 Try the White Coffee

-Malaysian white coffee is not actually white, but named that on account of the frothy white colour that the coffee achieves once milk is added.
+Malaysian white coffee is not actually white.
+It is named that due to the frothy white colour that the coffee achieves once milk is added.
 The coffee is created by roasting the beans with margarine and then adding condensed milk and sugar.

-Work started on the manor in the 18th century when Scottish businessman William Kellie decided to build a grand home for his wife and children.
-To help him with the construction, Kellie bought dozens of workers across with him from India.
+Kellie bought dozens of workers across with him from India to help with the construction.
 At the time, Malaysia was relatively undiscovered on a global scale.